 The Sage Colleges is dedicated to providing a healthy, comfortable, and productive living and work environment for our faculty, staff, administrators and students and a healthy, comfortable, and safe environment for our visitors.

-- The use of tobacco or tobacco products is prohibited in or on any Sage College facility or property, owned or leased, at any time.
+- The use of tobacco, tobacco-related products, e-cigarettes, or vaping devices is prohibited in or on any Sage College facility or property (as defined below), that is owned or leased by Sage, at any time.

-- The use of tobacco or tobacco products is prohibited in any Sage College vehicle at any time.
+- The use of tobacco, tobacco-related products, e-cigarettes, or vaping devices is prohibited in any Sage College vehicle at any time.

-- The sale of tobacco products on campus is prohibited.
+- The sale of tobacco, tobacco-related products, e-cigarettes, or vaping products on any Sage campus (as defined below) is prohibited.

-- The use of tobacco advertisements are prohibited in Sage College sponsored publications.
+- The use of advertisements for tobacco, tobacco-related products, e-cigarettes, or vaping products is prohibited in Sage-sponsored publications.

-“Tobacco” and “tobacco products” - includes tobacco of any kind, including the use of smokeless tobacco, “spit” tobacco, electronic cigarettes, cigars, cigarettes, pipes or any other smoking material or device.
+“Tobacco” and “tobacco products” - includes tobacco of any kind, including the use of smokeless tobacco, “spit” tobacco, electronic cigarettes, vaping devices, cigars, cigarettes, pipes or any other smoking material or device.

 “Vaping” - the use of an electronic cigarette or e-cigarette.

 “Electronic cigarette” or “e-cigarette” - an electronic device that delivers vapor which is inhaled by an individual user, and shall include any refill, cartridge and any other component of such a device